halliesala/071023-react-mini-practice-mini-fridge/README.md

 2. Map through and render each item in the `FridgeList` component.
 Each item should be a `FridgeItem`.

 3. If an item is expired, the p tag ought to say "Expired".
 Otherwise the p tag should say "Still Good".

+4. *BONUS:* When someone clicks on the `Expired` / `Still Good` text it toggles between the two.

+5. *EXTRA BONUS:* When toggling between `Expired` and `Still Good` a patch request is sent to change the item in the database.